UPDATE: Now, you can get these 4000+ questions in booklet/hardcopy format. Click here to know more.

 D) It had strong ties with the thinkers of the Moscow Linguistic Circle.

-E) It was forced into exile with the ascendency of Nazism in Germany.
+E) It was forced into exile with the ascendancy of Nazism in Germany.

 Assertion (A): Scholars working in the field of cultural studies maintain that ‘culture’ in cultural studies is neither aesthetic nor humanist in emphasis, but political.